bespoke-silicon-group/bsg_replicant/machines/README.md

 ## Performance Metric Machines

-- timing_v0_16_8: This is a 16x8 array of RISC-V Vanilla Cores with caches on top and bottom.
+- timing_v0_16_8 and baseline_v0_16_8: This is a 16x8 array of RISC-V
+  Vanilla Cores with caches on top and bottom.
 The top caches all share an HBM channel, and the bottom caches are mapped to a separate, independent, HBM channel.
 Each cache is mapped to a separate channel bank within its respective channel. *This configuration should be the default for taking performance measurements and making decisions based on them.*

-- timing_v0_32_16: Same as timing_v0_16_8, but a 32x16 array of
+- timing_v0_32_16 and baseline_v0_32_16: Same as
+  timing/baseline_v0_16_8, but a 32x16 array of tiles.
-  tiles.
 There are four HBM channels.

-- timing_v0_64_32: Same as timing_v0_16_8, but a 64x32 pod.
-There are
-  eight HBM channels.
+- timing_v0_64_32 and baseline_v0_64_32: Same as
+  timing/baseline_v0_16_8, but a 64x32 pod.
+There are eight HBM channels.

-- timing_v0_8_4: Same as timing_v0_16_8, but a 8x4 pod.
-There is one
+- timing_v0_8_4 and baseline_v0_8_4: Same as timing/baseline_v0_16_8,
+  but a 8x4 pod.
+There is one HBM channel.
-  HBM channel.
 This is probably not a sensible configuration, as the tile to channel ratio is very low.
 But for memory bound benchmarks, it may be reasonable to use for iteration.

+The baseline designs use a crossbar network to access memory.

 ## Correctness Machines